 1. Dancing board deck shape and size

-Dancer boards are typically very long (45″+) and wide (9″+) giving you ample walking space with little risk of shoe bite.
+Dancer boards are typically very long (43″+) and wide (9″+) giving you ample walking space with little risk of shoe bite.
 The EFP – Effective Foot Platform, the actual surface you can stand on, is the best metric to look at for a dancer, and should be as large as possible.

-While long wheelbase is sometimes mentioned as a key feature for dancing, wheelbase is actually not that relevant because on such longer decks, the wheelbase will typically be long enough (30″+) to make your board flowy and slower turning.
+While a long wheelbase is sometimes mentioned as a key feature for dancing, wheelbase is actually not that relevant because on such longer decks, the wheelbase will typically be long enough (30″+) to make your board flowy and slower turning.

 Note that some longboarders prefer slightly smaller platforms for dancing as they find it easier to know where they are on the deck, resulting in smoother dancing.
 However, this comes at the cost of more restricted walking space.

 Dancer decks are typically heavier than average: due to length and wheelbase, they’re made with more plies of wood to keep them from being too flexy, leading to bulkier decks.

 2. Dancing board concave and flex

-Dancer longboards are often on the flat side or with subtle concave to help you carve by standing on the edges while you’re stepwalking.
+Dancer longboards are often on the flat side or with subtle concave to help you carve by standing on the edges while you’re step-walking.
 A bit of concave can also help you locate yourself on the board when spinning and moving.